 Colorado offers an extremely high quality of life.
 The combination of appealing weather, scenic views, and the state's famous attitude to wellness attracts all types of people.
 It’s a very active state, not your typical bustle but rather high levels of outdoorsy back-to-nature activity.
 In most states, winter is a season to hibernate or slow down.
-Not in Colorado; everything comes to life when snow starts to fall and the snow-covered mountains are breathtakingly gorgeous.
+Not in Colorado, everything comes to life when snow starts to fall, and the snow-covered mountains are breathtakingly gorgeous.
 The list of activities you can do in Colorado is a long and fun one.

 This state offers everything that dream weddings are made from.
 Four distinct and pretty seasons, snow-capped rocky peaks, hot springs and mountain lakes.
-Colorado has a vast array of gorgeous scenery to compliment your wedding wishes.
+Colorado has a vast array of gorgeous scenery to complement your wedding wishes.

 Mountain View Ranch by Wedgewood Weddings

 Whether you're a native, happy transplant from another state (or country), or married into a Colorado family, Colorado is the perfect state for a local or destination wedding.
 Our Colorado wedding venues cater to individual styles and make it easy for you to design an intimate gathering that reflects your personality while treating your guests to a fun and memorable experience.